 Any writer seriously interested in maximising the quality of their manuscript should at least consider using beta readers.

-If you’re reluctant, I understand.
-It’s tough to open yourself to criticism by a bunch of strangers.
-And if you haven’t been through the beta reading process before, it can be hard to see where the true value lies.
+Some writers are reluctant to do this, and I get it.
+It’s tough for anyone to open themselves to criticism by a bunch of strangers.
+And without going through the beta reading process before, it can be hard to see where the true value lies.

-But think of it this way: it’s a really good idea to have any problems pointed out while there’s still plenty of time to put them right.
+But I encourage writers to think of it this way: it’s a really good idea to have any problems pointed out while there’s still plenty of time to put them right.

 Beta testing is not something done in the early stages of product development.
 It’s used to make an already good product as problem-free as possible.